Cray-HPE/docs-csm/install/collecting_ncn_mac_addresses.md

 <a name="mac-collection"></a>
 #### MAC Collection

-1. (optional) Shim the boot so nodes bail after dumping their network devices.
+1. (Optional) Shim the boot so nodes bail after dumping their network devices.

    Removing the iPXE script will prevent network booting.
 Be aware that the nodes may disk boot.